vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Setup the bottleneck in the patch embedding layer.
 To allow these new weights time to train, implemented a warm-up phase where the other pre-trained weights from imagenet are frozen and then unfrozen after 1 epoch.
 Took a little while to get the surgery right.
 Currently training. also the Vit-large one seems to be stuck on 91% val accuracy.

+## 23/2/2026

+The vit large training took quite a lot of time and the results were not any better with the val accuracy of 92% at epoch 10.
+The bottleneck approach seems to not have performed a lot better (only 77% test accuracy) but that might have been due to it requiring either more epochs or more training data for the new patch embedding layer.
+In case it is the former, I will continue training it.
+I will make a few updates to increase the warm up phase to 3 epochs to see a comparison on initial epochs.
+Meanwhile, I'll look back into the code and paper for that architecture to see if I missed anything and which is why this didn't perform as well potentially
+Had the progress meet

+The bottleneck model when warmed up till epoch 3 currently shows 78% val accuracy on epoch 6.
+The curve is slightly better than earlier but it needs to be verified.
+Also looked into the way they setup the 32 patch size and it should be doable to use google's existing patch 32 ViT.

+There was a network error.
+Thankfully I was able to download the checkpoint but it took a while Then implemented the resuming logic and uploaded the 1gb checkpoint.
+Pretty heavy.
+Will then restart training till epoch 15

+Training continued
+I checked test accuracy at epoch 10 and there's a big improvement to 80% so the longer warmup definitely helped.
+Another very important thing of note is that Leaf smut F1 is not the lowest, and is infact pretty high at 0.8 Does this imply the bottleneck helped this very clearly?
+But conversely, sheath rot is much lower at 0.24
+Maybe we require multiple models for different subgroups of diseases that are similar.

+Currently it's at epoch 13 with 12's val acc of 84%

+Test accuracy at epoch 16 was 81%
+Hmm I would say it's mostly converged.
+From what I can see, I need to look deeper into ViT base and compare it with the paper's JiT-B.
+In that one, their results in 256x256 were pretty good even with patch size 16.
+What they did note was that the benefit decreases on lower res images because the hidden size (768) is much greater than the patch din (4x4x3 in their case)
+Of course we aren't dealing with low-res (224x224 is sufficiently high-res) and so there should be benefit.
+Hmmm, I will look into this since patch size 32 might not be necessary.
+They only used that on 512x512 images.
+Now of course things might not transfer over well from diffusion (which was their goal) to classification, but like before, it's worth a shot.